ucsb-cs16/f22/_info/syllabus.md

         </ul>
   </li>

-<li><strong>(5) Exams</strong>&mdash;There are three exams in this course— two midterms and a final.
+<li><strong>(5) Exams</strong>&mdash;There are 2 exams in this course— one midterm and a final.
 No makeups will be given for the final exam.
 Please make sure that you have no conflicts with the final if you are taking this course.</li>